Hong Kong airport on alert ahead of fresh wave of protests

 The extradition bill would have allowed defendants to be sent to the mainland for trial.

+The Chinese General Chamber of Commerce on Thursday also put out a statement saying it supported the stance of Zhang Xiaoming, one of the most senior Chinese officials overseeing Hong Kong affairs, during a meeting in the southern Chinese city of Shenzhen this week.

+Zhang had said Hong Kong is facing its worst crisis since it returned to China from British rule in 1997.
+He said if “turmoil” occurs in Hong Kong, “the central government must intervene”.

-Reporting By Anne Marie Roantree and Donny Kwok; Editing by Paul Tait
+Reporting By Anne Marie Roantree, Donny Kwok, Clare Jim and Farah Master; Editing by Paul Tait and Michael Perry